lakesite/lakespace/README.md

 Applying desktop and offset to another section will move the current selected window to the appropriate desktop with x,y offset.

+Applying resize will resize the browser, ide or terminal.
+These features currently only work under Linux.

+The default position (0,0) is the top left, and by default the window of the application is not resized.

 ```
 [lakespace]
 desktop = "3"